fore5fire/devil/README.md

    more important than compliance.
 3. Be inclusive.
 This means including lots of useful protocols and features as well as being easy to use with different people's backgrounds and workflows.
+4. Minimize breaking changes to plans. courier makes it easy to build up a library of plans, and breaking changes are more painful the bigger your library is.
+Before the project gets too mature, I'll commit to providing a command that automatically updates plans for any breaking changes that can't be avoided.
-4. Be fast.
+5. Be fast.
 Time matters a lot for load testing, race conditions, and side channel attacks.

 ## Non-goals